mackenziekbrooks/humanities-data/docs/data.md

 As an example, you can use the "cluster and edit" feature to find similar cells and standardize their contents.
 The "text facet" feature shows how many cells share the same value.
 When you sort by alphabetical order, it is really easy to see if you have entered the same name in two different ways.

 There are a number of tutorials on the [documentation page](https://openrefine.org/documentation.html).
+Try this one, "[Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine)" from the Programming Historian.

 #### Excel
 Before you get to specialized tools like Open Refine, you can always use Excel or Google Sheets to check your work.